git-rebase(1) — Linux manual page

 no-rebase-cousins.
 If the mode is not specified, it defaults

 to no-rebase-cousins.
-In no-rebase-cousins mode, commits
+In no-rebase-cousins mode, commits which

-excluded by git-log(1)'s --ancestry-path option will keep
+git-log(1)'s --ancestry-path option will keep their original

 It is currently only possible to recreate the merge commits